 About The Program

 Music and Technology are becoming increasingly integrated, and it is now essential for anyone interested in pursuing musical activities to be familiar with the tools and techniques of music technology.
 Music educators are expected to teach MIDI Sequencing and Digital Production classes at the middle and high school levels.
-Increasingly, both professional and amature musicians find the affordability of sound recording equipment and editing software make it possible to create their own home recording studios.
+Increasingly, both professional and amateur musicians findthe affordability of sound recording equipment and editing software make it possible to create their own home recording studios.

 This certificate will allow both music majors and non-music majors to augment their area of study by developing skills and experience in the field of music technology.
-Contact the Office of Enrollment Services for additional information.
+Contact the David L. Kaufman Center for Enrollment for additional information.

 Certificate Requirements: Music Technology and Sound Recording

 Note: To be successful in this certificate, it is strongly suggested that students have a basicunderstanding of music theory and some degree of competency on the piano.
 Students who feel deficient in this capacity are encouraged to take MUS 101 or MUS 225 to prepare for the certificate coursework.

 This certificate offers practical and theoretical knowledge for church music ministry career preparation, and has been recognized by the College Board for its excellence in programming.
 Prior experience in some aspect of church music, a strong desire to serve the Church, plus basic musicianship and keyboard skills are beneficial.

 |Complete Three Semesters of:MUS 310: Topics in Sacred Music (more information below)||12|